mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     # Keep in mind that time speed up only works on a normal type world and by default you will have only one
     # Set this list to [] if you want to include all possible worlds
     Worlds: []
-    # When this set to true time will be speed up only between 13000 and 24000 ticks of the day
+    # When this set to true time will be speed up only between 12542 and 24000 ticks of the day
     # When having this set to false players can speed up day durring storms or other events
     OnlyDurringNight: true
+    # Time when night starts
+    # This is in ticks, so 12542 will be 18:32:00
+    NightStartsAt: 12542
     # Type of speedup information, can be: none, title, bossbar
     InfoType: title
     # When set to true, players who are in afk mode will be excluded from speed calculations